 The Honorable Albert H. Myres, Sr. (Houston, Texas)

 Regent Albert H. Myres, Sr. was appointed to the Texas Southern University (TSU) Board of Regents by The Honorable Greg Abbott, Governor of Texas in April of 2019.
+He is currently the Vice Chair of the Texas Southern University Board of Regents.

 He is President and Chief Executive Officer for Octcet, Inc.; a rapidly developing oxygenated fuel enhancement company focusing on the bulk diesel industry.
 Formed in 2012 with an investment group from the United States, South Africa, and Germany.
 Octcet’s core function is to develop and market a unique range of technologically advanced oxygenated enhancements for diesel fuel designed to address the need to reduce emissions and improve fuel and operations efficiency.
 In his current role, Regent Myres oversees all business operations, strategy, vision, and mission.
 In his former role with the company as Chief Business Development Officer, he led the teams of business development, regulatory affairs, compliance and international relations.
 Under his leadership and direction, Octcet, Inc. has developed into one of the fastest growing companies in the diesel additive industry with operations in the USA, Mexico, South Africa, Nigeria, Chile, and Honduras.